The Bankrate promise

 While credit card rewards earned with a business credit card are not considered taxable income, there are instances where other types of rewards require you to pay taxes.

-A common example includes bank bonuses you earn for opening a new checking or savings account.
-These bonuses are treated differently because you are not required to spend money to earn them, thus they are not considered a rebate.
+A common example includes bank account bonuses you earn for opening a new checking or savings account.
+These bonuses are different because you are not required to spend money to earn them.
+Thus, they are not technically rebates.

 For the most part, paying business expenses with a credit card isn’t any different than if you had paid any other way, such as with a check or cash.
-However, there are some nuances that come into play when you use credit card rewards to cover some of your business-related purchases.
+However, some nuances come into play when you use credit card rewards to cover business purchases.

-Also note that this is true whether you pay for an expense entirely with rewards or just partly with rewards.
-In the case of an $800 business flight where you covered $400 of the cost with rewards and paid the $400 difference in cash, you could only deduct the amount you actually paid ($400) as a business expense.
+Also, note that this is true whether you pay for an expense entirely with rewards or only partly with rewards.
+In the case of an $800 business flight where you covered $400 of the cost with rewards and paid the $400 difference in cash, you could only deduct the amount you paid out of pocket ($400) as a business expense.

-Considering how valuable travel rewards can be, this is actually a fairly common occurrence.
+Considering how valuable travel rewards can be, this is a fairly common occurrence.
 It’s not too difficult to earn enough airline miles to cover a flight entirely with miles or to pay for several nights at a top-tier hotel or resort for a business stay.
-There’s a lot of value in redeeming your rewards for personal or business travel, however, so redeeming your points this way can still be a good deal.
+There’s a lot of value in redeeming your points for personal or business travel.

-That said, there is also a good argument to be made for using points and miles for personal travel only.
-With this strategy, you get the benefit of being able to deduct business expenses as they actually occur, and you get to save your rewards for fun instead of work.
+There is also a good argument for using points and miles for personal travel only.
+With this strategy, you benefit from deducting business expenses as they occur, and you get to save your rewards for fun instead of work.

 The bottom line

 Your credit card rewards are not taxable, but there can still be tax implications depending on how you use them.
-If you pay for business expenses with reward points or miles, then you won’t be able to deduct those expenses as business purchases since you didn’t technically pay for them.
+If you pay for business expenses with rewards points or miles, you won’t be able to deduct those expenses as business purchases since you didn’t technically pay for them.

-One way for small business owners to have their cake and eat it, too, is to pay for business expenses on your card in order to claim deductions and earn rewards, and then use the rewards for personal travel and spending.
-However you choose to use your credit card rewards, you can rest easy knowing that you won’t be taxed for earning them.
+One way for small-business owners to have their cake and eat it, too, is to pay for business expenses on their card to claim deductions and earn rewards, and then use the rewards for personal travel and spending.
+However you choose to redeem your credit card rewards, you can rest easy knowing that you won’t be taxed for earning them.